Incompatibility as a resource for programmable quantum instruments: Conclusions and Discussions

 \subsection{Summary of results}

-In this paper we have conducted a resource-theoretic analysis of incompatibility between quantum instruments in terms of non-simple programmability of quantum devices.
-We have been physically motivated by the notion of programmability, which envisions certain quantum devices as objects that can be programmed at any time, regardless of when the quantum input arrives.
-This naturally restricts the investigation to programmable instrument devices (PIDs), which are classically controlled mechanisms that implement non-signaling multi-instruments.
+In this paper, we have conducted a resource-theoretic analysis of incompatibility between quantum instruments in terms of nonsimple programmability of quantum devices.
+We have been physically motivated by the notion of programmability, which envisions certain quantum devices as objects that can be programmed at any time, i.e., regardless of when the quantum input arrives.
+This naturally restricts the investigation to programmable instrument devices, which are classically controlled mechanisms that implement nonsignaling multi-instruments (Definition~\ref{def:PID}).
 Every PID possesses two characteristic time intervals: (i) the quantum delay time $\Delta t_\abb{D}$, which quantifies how quickly the device produces its quantum output, and (ii) the lifetime of the internal quantum memory $\Delta t_\abb{QM}$, which quantifies how long the device is able to store some form of quantum information to influence the classical output.
-To provide the experimenter with full temporal freedom on when the program can be issued, simple PIDs can have $\Delta t_\abb{QM}^\abb{simple}\leq\Delta t_\abb{D}$ whereas non-simple PIDs must satisfy $\Delta t_\abb{QM}\gg\Delta t_\abb{D}$.
-Quantum memory is thus the resource that enables non-simple programmability.
-To isolate the different memory demands between simple and non-simple PIDs, we have assumed $\Delta t_\abb{D}\approx0$ for all PIDs, so that only non-simple PIDs require a non-negligible amount of built-in quantum memory to implement.
+To provide the experimenter with full temporal freedom on when the program can be issued, simple PIDs can have $\Delta t_\abb{QM}^\abb{simple}\leq\Delta t_\abb{D}$, whereas nonsimple PIDs must satisfy $\Delta t_\abb{QM}\gg\Delta t_\abb{D}$.
+Quantum memories are thus the resource that enables nonsimple programmability.
+To isolate the different memory demands between simple and nonsimple PIDs, we have assumed $\Delta t_\abb{D}\approx0$ for all PIDs so that only nonsimple PIDs require a built-in quantum memory with a non-negligible lifetime to implement.

-In the resource theory of PID non-simplicity, the experimenter is allowed to perform arbitrary auxiliary processing that does not depend on a non-negligible amount of quantum memory.
+In the resource theory of PID nonsimplicity, the experimenter is allowed to perform arbitrary auxiliary processing that does not depend on quantum memories with a non-negligible lifetime.
 This restricts the allowable transformations between PIDs to a set of quantum combs called free simulations (Definition~\ref{def:simulation-PID}).
-As non-simplicity of PIDs is mathematically captured by incompatibility of the family of instruments being implemented, the ability of one PID to freely simulate another identifies an incompatibility pre-order between these devices (Theorem~\ref{thm:simulation-PID}).
+As nonsimplicity of PIDs is mathematically captured by incompatibility of the family of instruments being implemented, the ability of one PID to freely simulate another identifies an incompatibility preorder between these devices (Theorem~\ref{thm:simulation-PID}).